 Bextra Recall

-NSAIDs (non-steroidal anti-inflammatory drugs) have been under close scrutiny by the FDA, the media, and the American public.
-These drugs have been available for several decades and have been a real advance in the treatment of arthritis.
-Prior to the use of NSAIDs, your options were limited to aspirin (which causes bleeding and stomach ulcers, especially when you take a lot of it for a long time), acetaminophen (which is not an anti-inflammatory medication, but does help relieve pain), potent pain medications (like narcotics) and steroids (which have frequent, serious and scary side effects).
+In 2004 and 2005, NSAIDs (non-steroidal anti-inflammatory drugs) were under close scrutiny by the Food and Drug Administration (FDA), the media, and the American public.
+These drugs had been available for several decades and were originally deemed to provide a real advancement in the treatment of arthritis.
+Prior to the use of NSAIDs, treatment options were limited to: Aspirin, which causes bleeding and stomach ulcers, especially when taken for a long period of time; acetaminophen, which is not an anti-inflammatory medication, but does help relieve pain; potent pain medications such as narcotics; and steroids, which can have frequent, serious and scary side effects.

 No medication is completely free of side effects or adverse reactions, and NSAIDs are no exception.
-They caused stomach problems, but far milder than aspirin, and also caused kidney damage when people took high doses over a long period of time.
-In very rare instances, NSAIDs caused a rare skin disease, Stevens-Johnson Syndrome.
+Bextra was found to have caused stomach problems, but far milder than aspirin, and also led to kidney damage when patients took high doses over a long period of time.
+In very rare instances, NSAIDs caused a rare but serious skin disease known Stevens-Johnson Syndrome.

 In 1999, Vioxx was introduced to the public by Merck Pharmaceutical Company.
 It was a new class of NSAID, a COX-2 inhibitor.
 All NSAIDs work by inhibiting the COX enzyme, an enzyme that is necessary for inflammation.
 Researchers had discovered that there are two types of COX enzymes, one that is part of the inflammatory process (COX-2) and one that works in the stomach and helps protect the stomach lining (COX-1).
 This new class of NSAID, it was hoped, would cause less of the stomach problems, like gastritis and ulcers, which people endured with aspirin and older NSAIDs.
 Before long, two other COX-2 inhibitors joined Vioxx on the market: Bextra and Celebrex, both manufactured by Pfizer.